-|HOW LONG WILL WE KEEP YOUR INFORMATION FOR?||The Financial Conduct Authority lays down rules relating to how long information should be held for and we will keep your information to meet these requirements.
-We will not keep your information for longer than is necessary.|
+|HOW LONG WILL WE KEEP YOUR PERSONAL DATAFOR?||The Financial Conduct Authority lays down rules relating to how long your personal data should be held for and we will keep your data to meet these requirements.
+We will not keep your personal data for longer than is necessary.|

-|REQUESTING A COPY OF THE INFORMATION WE HOLD||You may at any time ask for a copy of the information we hold about you – it is your legal right.
-We will provide you with a copy of any non-exempt personal information within one month unless we ask you for an extension of time.
-To protect your personal data, we will ask you to verify your identity before we release any information.
+|REQUESTING A COPY OF YOUR PERSONAL DATA WE HOLD||You may at any time ask for a copy of the personal data we hold about you – it is your legal right.
+We will provide you with a copy of any non-exempt personal data within one month unless we ask you for an extension of time.
+To protect your personal data, we will ask you to verify your identity before we release any data.
 We may refuse your request if we are unable to confirm your identity.|

 |IMPORTANT RIGHTS||You have the right, on grounds relating to your situation, at any time to object to processing which is carried out as part of our legitimate interests or in the performance of a task carried out in the public interest.
-We will no longer process your data unless we can demonstrate there are compelling legitimate grounds which override your rights and freedoms or unless processing is necessary for the establishment, exercise or defence of legal claims.
+We will no longer process your personal data unless we can demonstrate there are compelling legitimate grounds which override your rights and freedoms or unless processing is necessary for the establishment, exercise or defence of legal claims.